ukff/kyma-environment-broker/docs/contributor/02-70-orchestration-status.md

       }
    ```

-## Fetch all orchestrations status
+## Fetch All Orchestrations Status

 Make a call to KEB with a proper **Authorization** [request header](01-10-authorization.md) to verify that the orchestration succeeded.